isabella232/document-services.en/help/usecases/AgreementWorkflowsNodejs.md

 logger.info('Application started')
 ```

 The above code writes logged data to a file in ./logs/applicationlog.txt.
-If we want it to write to the console instead, we can comment out the call to log4js.configure.
+If you want it to write to the console instead, you can comment out the call to log4js.configure.

 ## Converting Word files to PDF

 Agreements and proposals are often written in a productivity application, like Microsoft Word.
-We can add functionality for your application to accept documents in this format and convert the document to PDF.
+You can add functionality for your application to accept documents in this format and convert the document to PDF.
 Let’s look at how to upload and save a document in an Express application and save it to the file system.

 In the application’s HTML, add a file element and a button for starting the upload: